-However, the Anco Forest is planted in The Kingdom of Buganda which has existed for 800 years.
-Of the number of states that make up Uganda, Buganda is the biggest.
-TROFACO works directly with Buganda, and its decisions are respected by the central government of Uganda.
+However, the Anco Forest is planted in the Kingdom of Buganda, which has existed for 800 years.
+Out of the all the states that make up Uganda, Buganda is the biggest.
+TROFACO works directly with administrators in Buganda, and its decisions are respected by the central government of Uganda.

 The region is relatively stable, and even in times of political unrest, the region’s forests have remained largely unaffected.

 What happens when the trees are 20 years old?

 They will most likely be left standing to grow even taller.
 The ownership of the trees will be transferred to the local community after 20 years, and they will be free to cut them down for profit.
 However, the taller the trees grow, the more valuable they become, and as many of the trees are fruit trees, it will make sense to leave them standing.

 If some of them are cut down, the trees will be used for timber, buildings, and furniture, which will still restore CO2.
 In any case, in accordance with TROFACO’s deal with the CIDI (Community Integrated Development Initiative), the Ugandan organization involved in the project, all trees must be replanted.
 You can learn more about the CIDI here.

 To make a real difference and accomplish our vision for 2040, we are also working hard to reduce emissions from our operations with a variety of sustainable initiatives across our fleet.

 Our fleet is fitted with detachable and link chassis.
 This allows one truck to haul up to three containers, considerably reducing the CO2 emissions per trailer.
 By reloading and reusing containers whenever possible and sensible, we reduce the number of empty kilometres and the emissions caused by the machines that handle the containers in depots and terminals.